Almighty-Mose/gunsafe/NOTES.md

   Display firearms_value on firearms index
   Display accessories_value on accessories index

-# Step 1: Establish Models, Migrations, and Associations (Start with User, Firearms, add Accessories later)
+# (DONE) Step 1: Establish Models, Migrations, and Associations (Start with User, Firearms, add Accessories later)
   Must have a has_many, a belongs_to, and a has_many :through User has_many Firearms, Firearm belongs_to User
   Firearm has_and_belongs_to_many Accessories